 Filtration can be carried out several times in different stages of winemaking, especially after Press (Most), after the fermentation as well as immediately before or at the bottling, Usually, several of the methods listed below are carried out in combination.
 However, filtering always means a more or less strong mechanical load on the wine, and (too high) losses of flavorings or carbonic acid result, so this method should be used with care.
 With improper or too sharp application, this can lead to filter shock to lead.
 Many producers therefore largely do without filtration.

-Starting from the United States For reasons of marketing on the label in Europe, too, in recent years there is an increasing indication unfiltriert "(O. Ä.) Find.
-The alternative to filtration is the racking (Moving) from one container to another, which is certainly far gentler, but much more complex.
-Of the Beaujolais Nouveau is basically unfiltered wine.
-For wines with longer barrel aging automatically results in a better stability by the storage.
-Unfiltered wines form to a much greater extent depot (Sediment).
-For special wines like "sur lie" no filtration is carried out (see under lees ).
+Starting from the United States For marketing reasons, the label "Europe" has increased in recent years unfiltriert “(Or similar) find.
+The alternative to filtration is racking (Moving) from one container to another, which is certainly much gentler, but much more complex.
+The Beaujolais Nouveau is basically unfiltered wine.
+For wines with longer periods barrel aging Storage automatically results in better stability.
+Unfiltered wines represent a much greater extent depot (Sediment).
+In principle, no filtration is carried out for special wines such as "sur lie" (see under lees ).

 The filtration mechanisms or application techniques are divided into the following basic principles:

 A distinction is made between surface or membrane filtration and deep filtration according to the location of the sludge retention.
 During surface filtration, the solids filtered off form a layer on the filter medium, the filter cake, With deep-bed filtration, they are held in the depth (inside) of the filter medium.
 There are the variants precoat filtration, layer filtration and depth filter modules / candles.
 According to the liquid flow, a distinction is made between static and dynamic filtration .